Get Involved!

 There is no limit of population size for cities wishing to participate in URBACT activities.
 The calls are open to all cities, regardless of their size.
 URBACT specifically supports urban authorities from neighbourhood to functional urban area level depending on the topic covered and the impact that can be made.
 This includes urban-rural linkages and cross-border functional urban areas.

-In addition to the Lead Partner, the partnership to be proposed must include from 4 to 6 Transfer partners from eligible countries.
-Therefore, a network will include from 5 to 7 city partners in total.
+The partnership shall be set up for the submission of the application.
+In addition to the Lead Partner, the partnership to be proposed must include from 5 to 7 Transfer partners from eligible countries.
+Therefore, a network will include from 6 to 8 city partners in total.

-The candidate Lead Partner can be candidate Lead Partner in one URBACT proposal only under this call.
+The candidate Lead Partner can be a candidate Lead Partner in one URBACT proposal only under this call.

-The Lead Partner city will manage a transnational network, which is a challenging and time-consuming task.
+While the Lead Partner of a Transfer Network will benefit from high visibility and recognition at EU level, the Lead Partner city will manage a transnational network, which is a challenging and time-consuming task.
 The Lead Partner City should therefore allocate sufficient resources to the project to ensure suitable project management.
 The project staff should have experience in the management of transnational projects, be able to handle the challenges of different languages and cultures including fluent English and have skills to get the best from the partnership.
 With overall administrative, co-ordination, management, implementation, financial and legal responsibility for the project, the Lead Partner acts as the link between the Managing Authority and the project partners.

-For further explanation, refer to the URBACT Programme Manual, Book One – Section C. MANAGING AN URBACT NETWORK and Section F. COMMUNICATION AT NETWORK LEVEL.
+For further explanation, refer to the Programme Manual, Book One – Section C. MANAGING AN URBACT NETWORK and Section F. COMMUNICATION AT NETWORK LEVEL.

-Non-city partners are full project partners so they are to be counted in the 5-7 project partners.
-Like any city-partner, a non-city partner would have to participate in the project, take on roles and implement activities as indicated in the work plan, more especially they commit to participate in the transnational meetings planned, to set up an URBACT Local Group and work with key stakeholders on the transfer of the UIA practice and to contribute to the delivery of expected outputs at both network and local levels.
+Non-city partners are full project partners so they are to be counted in the 6-8 project partners.
+Like any city-partner, a non-city partner would have to participate in the project, take on roles and implement activities as indicated in the work plan, more especially they commit to participate in the transnational meetings planned, to set up an URBACT Local Group and work with key stakeholders on the transfer of the good practice and to contribute to the delivery of expected outputs at both network and local levels.

 As full partners, they count in the balance between cities from EU more developed, less developed and transition regions that should be ensured.

-Transnational partnerships are cornerstones of URBACT Innovation Transfer Networks.
+Transnational partnerships are cornerstones of URBACT Transfer Networks.
 The rules defined translate into eligibility criteria and shall therefore be respected.

 URBACT encourages projects partnerships to include a mix of regions with different levels of development.
 Wider geographical coverage allows partners to broaden their pool of experience, exchange and learn from practices in different local cultures and contexts.